wp-plugins/wp-media-cleaner/readme.txt

 = I donated, can I get rid of the donation button? = Of course.
 I don't like to see too many of those buttons neither ;) You can disable the donation buttons from all my plugins by adding this to your wp-config.php: `define('WP_HIDE_DONATION_BUTTONS', true);`

-= Can I contact you? =
-Please avoid contacting me directly.
-Write about your issue here: https://github.com/tigroumeow/wp-media-cleaner/issues.
-The contributors and I will have a look at it.
-The more details, the better :)

 == Screenshots ==

 1. Media -> Media Cleaner